-DRC must then immediately post on the database the offender's name and notice of the right of any person to submit a written statement regarding the pending action, as described in the following paragraph.
+The bill makes four changes with respect to the judicial release of an eligible offender.
+First, the bill requires a court that schedules a judicial release hearing to notify the head of the state correctional institution in which the offender is confined at the same time that it notifies the eligible offender.
+The head of the institution must immediately notify the appropriate person at DRC of the hearing.
+DRC must, within 24 hours, post on the database it maintains under the bill the offender's name and notice of the right of any person to submit a written statement regarding the pending action, as described in the following paragraph.
 (R.C.
 2929.20(D).)

-Second, if the eligible offender is serving a prison term or term of imprisonment for any designated violence-related or sex-related offense, the bill permits any person to submit to the court, at any time prior to the hearing on the offender's motion for judicial release, a written statement concerning the effects of the offender's crime or crimes, the circumstances surrounding the crime or crimes, the manner in which the crime or crimes were perpetrated, and the person's opinion as to whether the offender should be released.
-This right to make a statement is in addition to and independent of the right of a victim to make a statement pursuant to R.C.
+Second, the bill permits any person to submit to the court, at any time prior to the hearing on the eligible offender's motion for judicial release, a written statement concerning the effects of the offender's crime or crimes, the circumstances surrounding the crime or crimes, the manner in which the crime or crimes were perpetrated, and the person's opinion as to whether the offender This right to make a statement is in addition to and should be released. independent of the right of a victim to make a statement pursuant to R.C.
 2930.14, 2930.17, or 2946.051 and any right of a person to present written information at a motion for judicial release, as described above.
 (R.C.
 2929.20(J).)

-Third, the bill requires the court that is considering a motion for judicial release from an eligible offender who is serving a prison term or term of imprisonment for any designated violence-related or sex-related offense to consider any written statement of any person submitted to the court, as described in the preceding paragraph (R.C.
+Third, the bill specifies that the court when considering a motion for judicial release from an eligible offender may consider any written statement of any person submitted to the court, as described in the preceding paragraph (R.C.
 2929.20(G)).